 What Does Valerian Root Do?

-There are a few studies with small sample sizes done that show valerian’s potential as a “mild hypnotic,” and for improved sleep quality.
-In short, some researchers believe that it has legitimate potential for sleep-related issues.
+Some researchers believe that it has legitimate potential for sleep-related issues.
+A few studies with small sample sizes show valerian’s potential to improve sleep quality and serve as a “mild hypnotic.”
 Yet, this hasn’t been conclusively proven by large clinical trials.
-Meaning, at the moment, the most conclusive evidence for the effectiveness of valerian root is through the many millennia of traditional use.
-Below we go over the reasons for valerian root health benefits.
+Meaning, at the moment, the bulk of evidence for the effectiveness of valerian root is in the many thousands of years of traditional use.

 Valerian Root Side Effects